ElineLM/LeMoanetal2024_Interspecies_comparison_ASP/README.md

 2. Mydata
 All mydata files for the 5 pectinid species.

+In each following folder, 3 files are present: run_group, pars_init_group and custom_results_group.
+The last one can be modified to represent the figures of univariate data as wanted.
+It automatically gets the data from the mydata file used for the estimation.

 3. Same_parameters_Placopecten
 Scripts for simulations with parameter set of Placopecten magellanicus and physical co-variation rules based on P. magellanicus as reference species.
 Simulations are done with same parameter values for all species except z which impacts p_Am and E_Hp.